nekotodance/PromptViewer/readme-en.md

 The PromptViewer is a tool that allows you to check the prompt information of images created by StableDiffusion while sorting them to the specified folder “one-handed”.
 It works with mouse or keyboard.
 Supports jpg, png, webp, avif file or zip files of images
-> [!TIP]
-> Drag-drop of zip files is now supported starting from 0.2.0

 ![PromptViewer-image](docs/PromptViewer-image001.jpg)